amkrajewski/TDB-Highlighter/README.md

 <p align="center"><img src="assets/Fig3.png" alt="Example of TDB Highlighter in action" width="470"><p>

-We have tested that it works very well with a number of themes, including: **(VSCode Default) Light Modern**,
+We have tested that it works very well with a number of themes, including: **(VSCode Default) Light Modern, Quiet Light, Solarized Light, Monokai, Monokai Dimmed, Synthwave '84, and (VSCode Default) Dark Modern**.
+You can see some of the [example renderings below](#example-renderings).
+If you find that TDB Highlighter does not work well with your theme, please open an issue in this repository and we will try to fix it.

 ## FAQ